 Example.
 Say the arresting officer is the state's main or only witness.
 If the defendant can undermine the arresting officer's credibility, the prosecutor may be willing to offer a much better deal following the preliminary hearing even if the prosecutor refused to budge on his or her offer earlier.

 If, however, the government's case seems very strong, this information may help the defense decide to accept a plea bargain.
 Even if a plea deal was not what the defense had hoped for, the preliminary hearing might show a deal is better than wasting further energy and money fighting what looks to be a losing battle.
 Because more than 90% of cases end before trial, it's clear that a primary defense goal at the preliminary hearing is to look for evidence it can use to get the best possible result at the plea bargaining table.

-For example, if an arresting officer’s credibility can be undermined during the preliminary hearing, and that officer is the state’s main (or only) witness, the prosecutor may be willing to offer a much better deal following the prelim than the prosecutor would have if the officer had been a better (more believable) witness.
 Information gathered at the preliminary hearing will also help the defense if the case is one of the few that do go to trial.
 Whether or not the defense presents its own witnesses, the defense will usually vigorously cross-examine prosecution witnesses in the preliminary hearing.
-This cross-examination gives the defense an opportunity to see how the prosecution witnesses will hold up, and to pin them down as to what their testimony will be at trial.
-(If they change their testimony at trial, the preliminary hearing testimony can be used to attack, or "impeach" their credibility.)
+This cross-examination gives the defense an opportunity to see how the prosecution witnesses will hold up and pin them down as to what their testimony will be at trial.
+(If they change their testimony at trial, the preliminary hearing testimony can be used to attack or "impeach" their credibility.)

-As useful as a vigorous cross-examination of prosecution witnesses may be, a sound alternative defense strategy is to cross-examine prosecution witnesses very briefly and politely.
+As useful as a vigorous cross-examination of prosecution witnesses can be, a sound alternative defense strategy is to cross-examine prosecution witnesses very briefly and politely.
 This serves two purposes: